BernieO/calcardbackup/README.md

 This example is for nextcloud-snap users. calcardbackup will use the cli utility from nextcloud-snap to access the database (`-p`) and backup all calendars/addressbooks found in the database.

 7. `./calcardbackup /var/www/nextcloud -g -u /etc/calcardbackupusers -s -i`
 Use the deprecated method and get the addressbook/calendar files via https-request from the ownCloud/Nextcloud webinterface (`-g`, deprecated), find usernames and according cleartext passwords of users to be backed up in file /etc/calcardbackupusers (`-u calcardbackupusers`, mandatory with option -g), tell calcardbackup that the server is using a selfsigned certificate (`-s`, only needed with option -g) and include shared items (`-i`).
-The backup will be saved as compressed `*.tar.gz` file in folder named `calcardbackup-YYYY-MM-DD` (default) under `./backups/` (default).
+The backup will be saved as compressed `*.tar.gz` file named `calcardbackup-YYYY-MM-DD.tar.gz` (default) in folder `./backups/` (default).
 __NOTE__: using option `-g` is deprecated and not recommended anymore, due to the mandatory file with user credentials and other drawbacks (see below)!

 ## nextcloud-snap users